Appearance

 - Cancelled — the order was removed before it filled.
 Nothing opened.
 This is the common case.

 - Already filled — price reached the order in the same instant you clicked, so it became an open position.
 The toast reads "Order already filled."
 TTMT either reports that the position is now active, or automatically closes it for you when a close-on-fill intent was registered.
-Check the Live Positions card.
+Check your open positions.

 - Pending broker confirmation — TTMT couldn't confirm the broker's final state inside the request window.
 The toast says it "will reconcile shortly"; TTMT resolves it in the background.
 Refresh in a few seconds to see the result.